return5/Simple-Space-Shooter/README.md

 - [ ] when only a few enemies left add arrow to screen pointing to nearest enemy
 - [ ] add sounds
 - [ ] add background music
+- [] add powerups to game
+    - [x] powerup icons
-- [ ] add powerups to game
+    - [x] add randomly selected powerups to game at random intervals.
-    - [ ] powerup icons
+    - [ ] powerups disappear after a given time interveral.
     - [ ] powerup functions which last for a limited time
-    - [ ] add randomly selected powerups to game at random intervals.disappears after a given time interval.

 ## CREDITS
 credit for the graphic and sound assets goes to: